 Clothes should not be provocative, suggestive, or revealing and should not expose large areas of the human anatomy nor have a conforming fit with suggestive intent that appeal to the eye.
 Also clothes should not draw attention from the opposite sex.
 Make sure our clothing does not "offend" anyone.
 Also she should consider how her clothes may reveal parts of her body in normal movements of sitting, standing, bending, etc. Clothes should not be attention getting that would draw attention to self and off of God.
 A Christian should not attract undue attention to herself.
 Improper dress should not be an issue for the Christian; as they should be decernful of their choice of attire.

-Also in your appearence men should generally be well shaven, and we should all have hair reasonably in place as not to look sloppy or uncaring in physical appearance.
+Also in your appearence men should generally be well shaven or have a beard, mustache and/or hair reasonably in place as not to look sloppy or uncaring in physical appearance.
 In general your overall appearance should not draw attention to you that would hinder another from focusing their attention to worshipping the Lord.

 When a women dresses in a provocative manner, she can cause a man to sin, bringing shame on her and on Christ.
 A man is responsible to guard his mind from impurity and woman is responsible to help prevent the lustful stare.
 Lust in inexcusable on the man’s part; but if a woman by her apparel or conduct has encouraged it, she also shares in the guilt.

 Matt 5:28 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.

 As in any other biblical area of life these principals need to be taught and modelled in the Church, among God’s chosen people; at home, through generational teaching and example; and from individual study and meditation of the Word.